migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### ChainSync.NodeToClient.Recieve.Done

-> We have to explain to the framework what our states mean, in terms ofwhich party has agency in each state.
+> We have to explain to the framework what our states mean, in terms of which party has agency in each state.
-> Idle states are where it is for the client to send a message,busy states are where the server is expected to send a reply.
+>  Idle states are where it is for the client to send a message, busy states are where the server is expected to send a reply.

 From current configuration: